dapr/docs/daprdocs/content/en/operations/components/component-updates.md

 How this is done depends on the hosting environment.

 {{% alert title="Note" color="primary" %}}
-Dapr can be made to "hot reload" components where updates will be picked up automatically without needing a restart.
+Dapr can be made to "hot reload" components, where updates are picked up automatically without needing a restart.
 This is enabled by via the [`HotReload` feature gate]({{< ref "support-preview-features.md" >}}).
 All component types are supported for hot reloading.
 This feature is currently in preview.